Ricccck/ReAnication/README.md

 # ReAnication

-This app was created during my time as a student at Code Chrysalis
+This app was created during my time as a student at Code Chrysalis.